oracle/cloudtestdrive/AppDev/wls/automations/Terraform_for_launching_WebLogic_Marketplace_Stack.md

 ### Create the Stack

-Below you can see the command to create the stack, using the zip file of the Stack definition you previously downloaded, and the target comportment OCID.
+Below you can see the command to create the stack, using the zip file of the Stack definition you previously downloaded, and the target compartment OCID.

 ```
-oci resource-manager stack create --config-source stack.zip --compartment-id ocid1.compartment.oc1..aaasdfaaausdzb7lz3gy2ofjxdxisdfsdfsdffdsq6nt4zl35f5u6fm4gld53q
+oci resource-manager stack create --config-source stack.zip --compartment-id ocid1.compartment.oc1..your_compartment_ocid
 ```

 Next you need to set all the parameters of the stack, as these would normally be asked interactively when staring a new Job.
 Easiest way to do this is using a JSON formatted file with all elements included.
 Below you can see a sample of the file: